-Whereas MelbPC membership includes the cloud version of Office-365, a desktop version is also available to MelbPC members upon request.
+Whereas MelbPC membership includes the cloud version of Office-365, a desktop version can be purchased via MelbPC for an extra annual subscription of \$65.
 Annual subscriptions for Home, Personal and Business versions of Office 2019 are available at OfficeWorks at a significantly higher price than MelbPC members pay.